mvtab/aurx/README.md

   search                    Query the AUR repository with specific criterias and keywords. completion                Generate completion for the specified shell.

-General options:
+Options:
+  general:
   -a, --all                 Include all packages from the package_list.
   -f, --force               Forces the current process, where appliable.
   -h, --help                Display this information and exit.
   -s, --source-path         Work directory for builds and persistent information.
   -v, --verbosity           Level of verbosity: 0 - none, 1 - stderr, 2 - all.

-install options:
+  install:
   -c, --cleanup             Delete sources after successful installs.
   -C, --clean-operation     Delete sources after unsucessful installs.
   -w, --wipe-existing       Wipe eventually existing source.

-remove options:
+  remove:
   -R, --remove-opts         Opts to give in to pacman for removing package.
 (Default '-R')

-update options:

-search options:
+  update:

+  search:
   -r, --search-results      Number of results to display from search queries.
   -S, --search-criteria     Criteria to use in search queries.

-completion options:
+  completion:
-  -b, --binary-path         The path of the binary to be used for completion.
+  -e, --executable-name     The name of the executable to be used for completion.

 Environment variables:
-  AURX_ALL, AURX_BINARY_PATH, AURX_CLEANUP, AURX_CLEAN_OPERATION, AURX_FORCE, AURX_SEARCH_RESULTS,
+  AURX_ALL, AURX_CLEANUP, AURX_CLEAN_OPERATION, AURX_EXECUTABLE_NAME, AURX_FORCE, AURX_SEARCH_RESULTS,
   AURX_REMOVE_OPTS, AURX_SOURCE_PATH, AURX_SEARCH_CRITERIA, AURX_VERBOSITY, AURX_WIPE_EXISTING.
 ```